StraitjacketSoftware/guidelines/csharp/coding/classes-structs-and-records.md

 If the answer to all of the above questions is **yes**, then your data type should be a `struct` (value type).

-If you answered no to any of the above questions, then does your data type respect these rules:
+If you answered no to any of the above questions, then does your data type respect all of these rules:
 - It is being defined with C# 9 or later
 - It describes a value-like, preferably immutable state
 - It will commonly be used in a unidirectional flow